Comum/react-japanese-training-tool/README.md

 ## How it works

 -   start the app:
-    -   `npm run json-server` to start the server
+    -   `npm run start:json-server` to start the server on port 3001
-    -   `npm run start` to start the application
+    -   `npm run start` to start the application on port 3000